anish9/deep-fashion-captions/README.md

-# Deep-fashion-captions
+## Deep-fashion-captions
-#### Generates fashion captions given an image of posing human in a plain bakcground.
+##### Generates fashion captions given an image of posing human in a plain bakcground.
+##### update  : This repo hosts only testing of the model, Training code will be released soon...

 ### Examples